Thurnheer/fusion/PITCHME.md

-%tile: Serialise data with boost fusion
+@tile: Serialise data with boost fusion
-%author: THUC, 3330, @ThurnheerC
+@author: THUC, 3330, @ThurnheerC
-%date 2019-02-12
+@date 2019-02-12

 # Serialise data with boost fusion
+Based on the cppnow 2014 talk of [Thomas Rodgers](https://youtu.be/wbZdZKpUVeg)

 ---